mrobbins0422/demo_multi-step-form/README.md

 ## :sparkles: Design Considerations

-Step number background color
+- Step number background color
+  - White when active, transparent to background when not active
-Progress bar between step numbers white (incomplete) or green (complete)
+- Progress bar between step numbers
+  - white (incomplete) or green (complete)
-Consistant height and width on form.
+- Fixed height and width on form.
-Put labels inside input boxes with suggestions during fill.
+- Put labels inside input boxes with suggestions during fill.
-On NEXT, current page wipes to left, next page wipes in from the right.
+- On NEXT, current page wipes to left, next page wipes in from the right.
-On PREVIOUS, current page wipes out to right, previous page wipes in from the left.
+- On PREVIOUS, current page wipes out to right, previous page wipes in from the left.

 ## 📚 Tools